svitaluc/graphbench/README.md

 * create a new module `graphbench-<name-of-your-database>` with a class representing your database, that implements the interface `cz.cvut.fit.manta.graphbench.core.db.GraphDBConnector`.
-* add your database as another database type to `cz.cvut.manta.graphbench.db.GraphDBType`.
+* add your database as another database type to `GraphDBType`.
-* include your database in `cz.cvut.manta.graphbench.db.GraphDBFactory`.
+* include your database in `GraphDBFactory`.

 After these steps, recompile the project (or the necessary modules) and run it normally, as explained above.